luigirinaldi/dsd24/README.md

 The toal therefore comes out to `3584` bytes, where each unique function call is counted only once.

 Therefore, the instruction cache should be increased to at least 4kB.
-With the large cache
+With the large cache and all previously described changes the final performance is improved tenfold!.

 ### Compiled results